paulfioravanti/paulfioravanti.github.io/_posts/2020-12-07-organise-meetups.md

 After nearly two years of being a RORO organiser, I took on further organiser roles at the [Elixir Sydney][], [GraphQL Sydney][], and [Elm Sydney][] meetups, of which I am still an organiser of at the time of this writing.
-This required me to pass on my RORO torch on to a new team of amazing people; four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).
+This required me to pass on my RORO torch on to a new team of amazing people, as four meetups became a bit too much for me to handle (it is good to be cognizant of your personal limits!).